Natalie Grant

 Natalie Diane Grant (born December 21, 1971) is an American singer and songwriter of contemporary Christian music.
 She received the Gospel Music Association's Dove Award for Female Vocalist of the Year four consecutive years, 2006–2009, and a fourth additional prize in 2012.
 She has been nominated for nine Grammy Awards (2012, 2014, 2015, 2017, 2018, and 2020).

 Early life

 Grant was born December 21, 1971 in Seattle.
 She enrolled at Northwest College (now Northwest University) in Kirkland, Washington studying to be a schoolteacher.
-She reportedly figured that her musical gifts were merely for sharing with her local church until she learned how to find God's true calling for her life.
-She switched directions and began a career in Christian music.
+She reportedly was convinced that her musical gifts were meant for service in her local church until her convictions lead her to begin pursuing a career in Christian music.